OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 The id is used as the invariant identifier for the custom function stored in the document.
 It should not change.

-* If id is not provided, the JavaScript/TypeScript function name is converted to uppercase, disallowed characters are removed.
+* If id is not provided, the JavaScript/TypeScript function name is converted to uppercase and disallowed characters are removed.
 * The id must be unique for all custom functions.
 * The characters allowed are limited to: A-Z, a-z, 0-9, underscores (\_), and period (.).